WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission3.md

 Your mission is to:

-1. Enable Real-Time Transcript feautre
+1. Enable Real-Time Transcript feature
 2. Configure flow with **Start Media Stream** block
 3. Test Real-Time Transcript feature